BROKEN BONES AND FRACTURES

 - Plays in areas that are safe and free of holes, ruts, and debris

 Treating children’s broken bones is our specialty and expert patient care is our focus as a bone can fracture in several different ways.
 For example, a buckle fracture is the most common fracture in the arms and feet of young children.
 Therefore, this form of fracture is ‘incomplete’, which means that the bone does not break completely; instead, the bone bends and has a small crack in it.
 Another type is a complete break of the bone that does not damage surrounding tissue or tear through the skin.
 As such, this is known as a closed (or simple) fracture.
 However, a break that damages the surrounding skin and penetrates the skin is known as a compound fracture or an open fracture.
 Furthermore, compound fractures are generally more serious than closed fractures because they can get infected.

 Ankle injuries are common complaints in both emergency rooms and family physicians’ offices.
-They are serious and require attention from a qualified and highly skilled pediatric orthopedic doctor.
+Since they are serious and require immediate attention, parents should seek and contact a qualified and highly skilled pediatric orthopedic doctor.
 Approximately 1 million ankle injuries occur annually in the United States.
 In addition, treatment options differ according to the grade of injury.
 Grade I and grade II sprains usually respond to rest and immobilization, while grade III sprains require casting or possibly surgery.